SeacrestFunded Account Types and Differences

 • Maximum Drawdown: This refers to the overall maximum loss allowed on the account.

 By calculating the difference between the current equity and the highest recorded balance from closed trades, SeacrestFunded determines the overall simulated loss for the 1-Step program.
+Depending on the challenge, drawdown restrictions can be anywhere between 6% and 10%.

-4. Regulations and Limitations on Trading
+4. Regulations and Trading Limitations

 • Trading Period: While some accounts allow unlimited trading periods, others may have time constraints for finishing the evaluation stages.